-The student is responsible for prompt attendance and participation in all scheduled class and laboratory sessions.
+The student is responsible for prompt attendance and participation in all scheduled class meetings, including lecture, laboratory, and clinical sessions.
 Instructors may consider attendance in determining student achievement in their courses.
 Students should consult with their instructors and read course syllabi for any statements regarding attendance.
 However, absences caused by approved college activities (ex. course field trips; athletic, club, and student curricular organization competitions; required military service) are not counted in determining student achievement, standards by outside board or state agencies.